Brain fog causes mental cloudiness, impacting focus and memory. Learn about its symptoms, causes, and ways to manage it.

 Stress

-- Narcolepsy (excessive daytime sleepiness and sudden sleep episodes)
+- Narcolepsy – Excessive daytime sleepiness and sudden sleep attacks

-- Restless Leg Syndrome (urge to move legs, tingling, especially at night)
+- Restless Leg Syndrome (RLS) – Uncontrollable urge to move the legs, often accompanied by discomfort at night

 Hormonal Changes

-During pregnancy, levels of progesterone and estrogen rise rapidly to support the baby's development.
-However, these hormonal changes can also affect cognitive performance.
-Pregnant and postpartum women often report reduced memory function.
+Studies suggest that some women experience difficulty concentrating after ovulation and in the days leading up to their period.
+Similarly, during pregnancy, levels of progesterone and estrogen rise rapidly to support fetal development, but these hormonal changes can also affect cognitive performance.
+Many pregnant and postpartum women report memory issues, often referred to as "pregnancy brain."

 Medications